-Our research has a few notable limitations.
-First, we have not yet tested \alg{} on a robot platform in a real-world context.
-Testing onboard a robot would enable us to determine realistic values for our testing configuration, including how much time the robot has available to plan per action.
-Testing in a real-world context would enable us to determine other parameters, such as the amount of uncertainty that is realistic in different environments and how this uncertainty is distributed.
-Lastly, testing on a robot platform would provide information on how \alg{} with limited compute resources, such as those available on the robot itself.
+Our research has a few notable limitations to explore in future work.
+First, we have not yet tested \alg{} on a robot platform in a real-world domain.
+Testing onboard a robot would help create realistic values for our testing configuration, including how much time the robot has available to plan per action, realistic levels of uncertainty in different environments, and how this uncertainty is distributed.

-As a related limitation, we make certain assumptions that may not be realistic for physical robots.
-For example, our planning approach requires that the robot performs a dedicated \textit{search} action in order to resolve uncertainty.
-In a real robot deployment, however, the robot will continuously observe new information passively.
-While the chances of observing new information might be higher with a dedicated \textit{search} action, there is likely a non-zero probability of observing new information at any given point in time.
-Another assumption is that each step takes the same amount of time for the robot to complete.
-Future work is thereby required to test these assumptions on a robot platform.
+Relatedly, we make domain assumptions that may not be realistic for physical robots.
+For example, our planning approach uses dedicated \textit{sense} actions to resolve uncertainty.
+While this is necessary in some robot deployments to detect task-relevant objects, in others, the robot might continuously observe new information passively.
+Future work is therefore required to test on a robot platform, removing the assumptions of deterministic action outcomes and perfect sensing.

-Additionally, \alg{} is not optimal in guiding the robot to achieve its goal under the shortest amount of steps.
-This limitation is elevated in certain domains.
-For example, \alg{} will not perform well in certain domains that require the robot to plan for contingencies.
-One such domain involves the robot fetching an item from either side of a wall.
-If the robot travels to one side of the wall and discovers that the item is not there, it might have a contingency plan in mind; for example, it can use a key to unlock a door and quickly retrieve the item from the other side.
-If the robot does not already have the key, \alg{} will not guide the robot to fetch it.
-With \alg{}, the robot will therefore have to traverse all the way around the wall to retrieve the item.
+Additionally, as currently implemented, \alg{} is not optimal in guiding the robot to achieve its goal under the shortest amount of steps.
+As with FF-Replan, its performance currently cannot be guaranteed; this limitation is amplified in certain domains.
+For example, \alg{} will not perform well in certain domains that require the robot to plan ahead for contingencies in order to avoid backtracking or dead ends.
+In future work, we plan to remove this limitation.
+Once \alg{} has fully built its search tree, it can continue expanding all other nodes to build the equivalent tree of POMCP, thus inheriting its asymptotic optimality guarantees.

-Related to the above limitation, \alg{} has only been tested under a small number of scenarios---the \textit{office} and \textit{elevator} scenario.
-Future work is required to test \alg{} under a greater number of representative scenarios in robotics.

-\section{Conclusion}
+\section{CONCLUSION}